xbrowsersync/api/README.md

 # Upgrading from an earlier version

-The file `config/settings.json` is untracked so you'll need to check for any changes to this file before upgrading and manually integrate them into your settings file.

-In addition, if you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before upgrading.
+If you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before upgrading.

 To export existing syncs, run the following command: